-Please note that definitions of terms used in this Guide are as per the rules of the scheme.
-See Appendix 1 for key definitions.
+Please note that definitions of terms used in this Guide are as per the rules of the Fund.
+See Appendix I for key definitions.

 A guide on using the online submission system (OLS) will be provided as a separate document during the call period.